-A healthy heart is an amazing machine: a powerful organ that just keeps on going and quickly reacts to your demands for it to work harder.
+It is a powerful organ that just keeps on going and quickly reacts to your demands for it to work harder.

-Probably most of us take our heart for granted until we notice that it may not be reacting as quickly as we would like to the demands we put on it.
+Most of us probably take our heart for granted until we notice that it may not be reacting as quickly as we would like to the demands we put on it.

-You could equate it to the engine of a car which needs gas, oil, and periodic check-ups to keep it functioning as it should: and taking you to the places you want to go.
+You could equate your heart to the engine of a car which needs gas, oil, and periodic check-ups to keep it functioning as it should: and taking you to the places you want to go.

-Like other muscles, your heart thrives on the right amount of exercise and physical activity.
+Like other muscles, your heart thrives on the right amount of nutrients, exercise, and physical activity.